PNNL-Comp-Mass-Spec/Mzid-To-Tsv-Converter/Readme.md

 Notes on QValue and PepQValue
 * QValue is defined as the minimum false discovery rate (FDR) at which the test may be called significant
   * If the value is 0, that means that no reverse hit peptides had a SpecEValue less than or equal to the current peptide's SpecEValue
-* QValue is a spectrum-level FDR and is computed using the formula ReversePeptideCount ÷ ForwardPeptideCount
+* QValue is a spectrum-level FDR and is computed using the formula ReversePeptideCount Ã· ForwardPeptideCount
   * If you filter on QValue < 0.01 you are applying a 1% FDR filter
 * PepQValue is a peptide-level FDR threshold, and will always be lower than QValue